-- I. Students who matriculated before 2008 choosing the EMS area of specialisation must pass Accounting at NQF Level 4 (Matric) with either an "E" symbol on the Higher Grade or a "C" symbol on the Standard Grade.
-Students who matriculated after 2008 must have a "Level 4" pass in Accounting - 2.Students who matriculated before 2008 choosing the Natural Science area of specialisation must pass Mathematics with an E" symbol on the Higher Grade or a "C" symbol on the standard grade.
-Students who matriculated after 2008 must have a "Level 4" pass in mathematics - 3.Students who matriculated before 2008 choosing the Technology area of specialisation must pass Mathematics OR Technical Drawing with an "E" symbol on the Higher Grade or a "C" symbol on the Standard Grade.
-Students who matriculated after 2008 must have a "Level 4" pass in Mathematics OR Mathematical Literacy OR any other Technology related subject.
-If Electrical Technology is chosen, students must have a "Level 4" pass in Mathematics or a "E" symbol on the higher grade or a "C" symbol on the standard grade - 4.
-A National Certificate (Vocational) NCV.
-Level 4 with the following minimum requirements: - (i) at least 60% in three fundamental subjects including English and; - (ii) at least 70% in four compulsory vocational subjects, chosen - from the National Certificate (Vocational) NCV, Level 4 subjects - An N6 certificate with relevant subject combinations.
+4. Students who matriculated before 2008 choosing the Civil Technology area of specialisation must pass Mathematics OR Technical Mathematics OR Mathematical Literacy OR Technical Science with an "E" symbol on the Higher Grade or a "C" symbol on the Standard Grade.
+Students who matriculated after 2008 must have a "Level 4" pass in Mathematics OR Technical Mathematics OR Mathematical Literacy OR Technical Science.
+If Electrical Technology is chosen, students must have a "Level 4" pass in Mathematics or a "E" symbol on the higher grade or a "C" symbol on the standard grade.
+Students who matriculated before 2008 choosing the Mechanical Technology area of specialisation must pass Mathematics OR Technical Mathematics OR Mathematical Literacy OR Technical Science OR Physical Sciences with an "E" symbol on the Higher Grade or a "C" symbol on the Standard Grade.
+Students who matriculated after 2008 must have a "Level 4" pass in Mathematics OR Technical Science OR Physical Sciences with an "E" symbol on the Higher Grade or a "C" symbol on the Standard Grade.
+Students who matriculated after 2008 must have a "Level 4" pass in Mathematics OR Technical Mathematics OR Mathematical Literacy OR Technical Science OR Physical Sciences.

+5. A National Certificate (Vocational) NCV, Level 4 with the following minimum requirements:

+- (i) at least 60% in three fundamental subjects including English and; - (ii) at least 70% in four compulsory vocational subjects, chosen from the National Certificate (Vocational) NCV, Level 4 subjects - 6.
+An N6 certificate with relevant subject combinations.
 Students must have a 60% pass in all subjects.
-In addition, the student must have a NSC certificate with English Level 3 or an "E" symbol on the higher grade or a "C" symbol on the standard grade. - ADMISSION BASED UPON WORK EXPERIENCE, AGE AND MATURITY - a) A student may subject to such requirements as the Senate may determine, be admitted to the Bachelor of Education Degree, who is in possession of a National Senior Certificate, Senior Certificate or an equivalent certificate, but lacks minimum requirements for admission to the degree provided that: - i) The person shall have reached the age of 23 in the first year of registration and shall have at least: - 3 years appropriate work experience or - capacity for the proposed instructional programme which shall be assessed by a Senate-approved admission test; and the person has obtained - ii) a conditional certificate of exemption from the Matriculation Board (when in possession of the Senior Certificate (SC): OR has met - iii) the requirements of the Senate discretionary admission (when in possession of the NSC or equivalent) where Senate is satisfied the applicant has shown sufficient academic ability to ensure success, and that the person's standard of communication skills and/or work experience are such that the person, in the opinion of the Senate, should be able to complete the proposed instructional programme successfully - iv) the person's application for admission in terms of Rule G7(3) is approved prior to registration - v) APPLICANTS MUST SUBMIT THEIR APPLICATION AT LEAST 4 MONTHS BEFORE THE COMMENCE OF THE ACADEMIC YEAR
+In addition, the student must have a NSC certificate with English Level 3 or an "E" symbol on the higher grade or a "C" symbol on the standard grade. - 7.
+ADMISSION BASED UPON WORK EXPERIENCE, AGE AND MATURITY - a) A student may subject to such requirements as the Senate may determine, be admitted to the Bachelor of Education Degree, who is in possession of a National Senior Certificate, Senior Certificate or an equivalent certificate, but lacks minimum requirements for admission to the degree provided that: - i) The person shall have reached the age of 23 in the first year of registration and shall have at least: - 3 years' appropriate work experience or - capacity for the proposed instructional programme which shall be assessed by a Senateapproved admission test; and the person has obtained - ii) a conditional certificate of exemption from the

+Matriculation Board (when in possession of the Senior Certificate (SC); OR has met

+- iii) the requirements of the Senate discretionary admission (when in possession of the NSC or equivalent) where Senate is satisfied the applicant has shown sufficient academic ability to ensure success, and that the person's standard of communication skills and/or work experience are such that the person, in the opinion of the Senate, should be able to complete the proposed instructional programme successfully - iv) the person's application for admission in terms of Rule G7(3) is approved prior to registration - v) APPLICANTS MUST SUBMIT THEIR APPLICATION AT LEAST 4 MONTHS BEFORE THE COMMENCE OF THE ACADEMIC YEAR